 Credit risk is the risk of loss resulting from the failure of a borrower or a counterparty to meet its contractual obligations to the Group.
-It arises principally from the Group's financing assets, due from banks, and debt investment securities.
+It arises principally from the Group's financing assets, due from banks, debt investment securities and some of off balance sheet exposures.